marmelroy/Localize-Swift/README.md

 ## Features

 - Keep the localized .strings file your app already uses.
-- Defaults to device's language but allows for your users to change their current language (example coming soon).
+- Allow your users to change their current language (example coming soon).
 - A more Swift-like syntax that replaces NSLocalizedString

 ## Usage